 MS: My father was Maronite, my mother was Orthodox, but she became Maronite to marry my father.
-But we couldn’t get married in the Maronite Church, because – My husband and I couldn’t get married in the Maronite Church because my husband wasn’t Maronite, but now they marry anybody.
+But my husband and I couldn’t get married in the Maronite Church because my husband wasn’t Maronite, but now they marry anybody.
 It’s such a farce!

 MDiN: Yeah.
 That was probably Canon law at the time.

 MS: Well, I looked up to all the like, you know, my godmother, and the people that owned their stores.
 You know, we called everybody “aunt” and “uncle.”
 It was a big thing.
 You know, (foreign word here?
 Sounds like “achoute”) “Aunt this, aunt that.
 Uncle this.”
 And the kids would say, “How many aunts and uncles do we have?”
-But even my kids I taught them how to, you know, my neighbor next door, they used to called her “Aunt Kathy.”
+But even my kids, you know, my neighbor next door, they used to called her “Aunt Kathy.”

 ER: Interesting, cause I’ve noticed they do that in India, just routinely still now.
 [MS: Yeah!]– Anybody who’s older than you.